X-Ray Luminous Supernovae: Threats to Terrestrial Biospheres: Results: Threat Assessment

-The rightmost value displayed along the lines for each SNe in Figure \ref{fig:SN Range of Influence}, corresponds to a fluence of 100 kJ/m$^2$, which is often used in previous studies that utilize atmospheric chemistry models to analyze radiative effects on Earth-like atmospheres \citep{ThomMel2005a,ThomMel2005b, Ejzak2007}.
-In particular, \citet{Ejzak2007} specifically used this value with an average photon energy of 1.875 keV and a burst duration of $\sim$ 10$^8$ s, which are quantities that align most accurately with our given X-ray data.
+The rightmost value displayed along the lines for each SN in Figure \ref{fig:SN Range of Influence} corresponds to a fluence of 100 kJ m$^{-2}$, which is often used in previous studies that utilize atmospheric chemistry models to analyze radiative effects on Earth-like atmospheres \citep{ThomMel2005a,ThomMel2005b, Ejzak2007}.
+In particular, \citet{Ejzak2007} specifically used this value with an average photon energy of 1.875 keV and a burst duration of $\sim$10$^8$ s, which are quantities that align most accurately with our given X-ray data.
 In these simulations, such an event induced globally averaged ozone depletion rates of approximately 22$\%$, followed by recovery timescales of over a decade.
-So at the marked distances of the circle on each SN's line, these modelled effects would likely occur at the distance from merely the observed X-ray emission alone.
-A depletion of such scale is unlikely to trigger any type of extinction-level event, and would be unlikely to fit the parameter for our lethal distance.
-Nevertheless, even at these levels, the event would be a substantial forcing on a terrestrial planet's biosphere.
+So at the marked distances of the circle on each SN’s line, these modeled effects would likely occur at the distance from merely the observed X-ray emission alone.
+Depletion of such scale is unlikely to trigger any type of extinction-level event and would be unlikely to fit the parameter for our lethal distance.
+Nevertheless, even at these levels, the event would be a substantial forcing on a terrestrial planet.

-Of particular note, is that if all X-ray luminous SNe do indeed emit in the harder X-ray band ($>$ 10 keV) undetectable by most X-ray telescopes, and do indeed emit outside the limited windows of our observations, then it is entirely appropriate to assign a critical fluence of 200 kJ/m$^2$ or even 100 kJ/m$^2$ for the lethal distance calculation of eq.~(\ref{eq:lethdist}).
+Of particular note is that if all X-ray-luminous SNe do indeed emit in the harder X-ray band ($>$ 10 keV) undetectable by most X-ray telescopes and do indeed emit outside the limited windows of our observations, then it is entirely appropriate to assign a critical fluence of 200 kJ m$^{-2}$ or even 100 kJ m$^{-2}$ for the lethal distance calculation of Equation~(\ref{eq:lethdist}).
 Figure \ref{fig:SN Range of Influence} shows that this adjustment would significantly expand the distances from which these SNe could impose lethal effects.
-And importantly, it is very likely the case, given (1) the confirmed evidence of hard X-ray emission that is seen by \emph{NuSTAR} in SN 2010jl \citep{2015ApJ...810...32C} and SN 2014C \citep{Thomas22}, and (2) the likelihood that all X-ray luminous SNe emit X-rays beyond the limited observed epochs (see \S \ref{sect:data}).
+And importantly, it is very likely the case, given (1) the confirmed evidence of hard X-ray emission that is seen by NuSTAR in SN 2010jl \citep{2015ApJ...810...32C} and SN 2014C \citep{Thomas22,Bret2022}, and (2) the likelihood that all X-ray-luminous SNe emit X-rays beyond the limited observed epochs (see \S \ref{sect:data}).